Skip to content

 if min_length >= col.max_length - 1 and not col.allow_empty:

-return mssql.CHAR(col.max_length)
+return mssql_dialect.CHAR(col.max_length)

-return mssql.VARCHAR(col.max_length)
+return mssql_dialect.VARCHAR(col.max_length)

 if col.data_type == "binary":